by Dr. Lawrence Wilson

 Sadly, most people have several of these, even as young as in their childhood.
 The incidence is growing as more children are born toxic and depleted due to their motherÕs levels of toxins and nutritional deficiency.

 The key here is the improvement in the energy-producing mechanism of the body.
 When the oxidation rate is balanced properly, the body automatically begins to correct even genetically-programmed imbalances to the best of its ability.
 I know of no other way to do this so easily and routinely.
 One cannot just look for latent conditions, because they are too subtle to detect at their early stage.
 However, one can, by balancing the oxidation rate, improve the bodyÕs own ability to scout out these problems and address them.

-This is one reason why progress in healing is sometimes slow with nutritional balancing science.
+This is one reason why progress in healing is sometimes slow with development science.
 What is often occurring is that latent conditions are being corrected.
 This will then avoid a far more serious ailment later in life, even 20 to 50 years later.
 It is a very important, hidden reason for determining the oxidation rate and type and correcting it immediately.

 This is also the reason I do the hair analysis first, not correct the hormones first or do some other tests first.